 The compressor will only start with no or very little pressure in the system and will fully charge starting from there.
 When it runs and reaches the pressure at which it should turn on it struggles and eventually trips the breaker on the unit.

 From reading all your posts it seems it’s either the start capacitor or the start relief valve?
 Is there any way to tell the difference or any other recommendations?
 Thanks, by Jay (Enfield, CT)

 Jay, from the sound of it, your compressor may have an unloader valve problem.

-There is a page detailing what they are and what they do linked from the troubleshooting page.
-Check out the UNLOADER VALVE page, and if this doesn’t resolve your issue, please post to this thread.
+There is a page detailing what they are and what they do link from the troubleshooting page.
+Check out the UNLOADER VALVE page and take corrective action as noted on that page.
+If this doesn’t resolve your issue, please post to this thread.

-I think that since it runs to cut out pressure when the tank is empty, and then shuts off, you may not getting a typical “unload”.
+This sounds like the same issue that Jay was experiencing with his compressor in the post just above.
+I think that since it runs to cut out pressure when the tank is empty, and then shuts off, you may not get a typical “unload”.

 Tell you what.
-Drain the tank to zero, close the drain, plug it it, and listen to the unloader valve as the pressure in the tank nears and then reaches cut out pressure.
-When the compressor stops, does a blast of air come out the unloader valve?
+Drain the tank to zero, close the drain, plug it in, and listen to the unloader valve as the pressure in the tank nears and then reaches cut-out pressure.
+When the compressor stops, does a blast of air come out of the unloader valve?